-- For small scale projects we charge a fixed percentage of 3% of the total budget of the project.
-These costs are eligible for funding by the DFG and most probably also by other funders, just give it a try (more information on costs that can be funded by teh DFG can be found here).
+- For small scale projects, we charge a fixed percentage of 3% of the total budget of the project.
+These costs are eligible for funding by the DFG and most probably also by other funders, just give it a try (more information on costs that can be funded by the DFG can be found here).

 - For larger projects costs need to be negotiated with GFBio on an individual basis.
 They usually vary from 3% to 5% of the total budget of the project.
 Depending on the complexity and volume of data up to 10% might be possible.
 Please contact us for more information.

 - There are no hidden or subsequent costs for data that are already archived.